MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

    :::image type="content" source="media/how-to-monitor-models/model-monitoring-configure-signals.png" alt-text="Screenshot showing how to configure selected monitoring signals." lightbox="media/how-to-monitor-models/model-monitoring-configure-signals.png":::

+### Add a feature attribution drift signal

 1. On the Select monitoring signals page, select **Add**.
 1. In the Edit Signal window, select **Feature attribution drift (PREVIEW)**, and then take the following steps to configure the feature attribution drift signal:

     1. In step 1:
-        1. Select the production data asset that has your model inputs.
+        1. Select the production data asset that has your model input data.
         1. Select the lookback window size that you want to use.
     1. In step 2:
-        1. Select the production data asset that has your model outputs
+        1. Select the production data asset that has your model output data.
         1. Select the common column to use to join the production data and the output data.
 If you use the [data collector](how-to-collect-production-data.md) to collect data, select **correlationid**.
-    1. (Optional) If you use the data collector to collect data that has your model inputs and outputs already joined, take the following steps:
+    1. (Optional) If you use the data collector to collect your input and output data in a format that joins them together, take the following steps:
         1. In step 1, for the production data asset, select the joined dataset.
         1. In step 2, select **Remove** to remove step 2 from the configuration panel.
     1. In step 3: